frederic-perez/AmE-dictionary/data/dictionary.md

 __oomph__ :two::hammer:
 __ooze__ _v_ :nine::m: (oozes, oozed, oozing) __1__ _(of a fluid)_ Slowly trickle or seep out of something. _Blood was oozing from a wound in his scalp._ _Oozing lava._ _Ketchup oozing from the bottle._ _Syn_ seep, discharge, flow, exude, trickle, drip __2__ Give a powerful impression of (a quality). _She oozes a raunchy sex appeal._ _Syn_ exude, gush _Oozing with talent._
 __op-ed__ _n, adj_ :six: A newspaper page opposite the editorial page, devoted to personal comment, feature articles, etc.
+__open a can of worms__ To create a situation that will cause a lot of problems.
 __open house__ :three::hammer: _Educational open house._
 __open mike__ :two::hammer: _When are you going to do an open mike?_
 __open-air bus__